General Knowledge Quizzes

 18 / 20

-18. What is the largest organ in the human body?
+18. What is the driest desert in the world?

 19 / 20